-Geotechnical Investigations are used in conjunction with Phase I, II Environmental Site Assessments (ESA), remedial action plans and remediation design.
+Geotechnical Investigations are used in conjunction with Phase I and II Environmental Site Assessments (ESA), remedial action plans and remediation design.
 These investigations utilize rotary drill rig or direct push soil core methods to undergo subsurface exploration of a property.

 Investigation of sub-surface soils and water begins by boring several holes (boreholes) on a property which can isolate specific areas or a specific area of concern on the property (e.g. previous area of buried tanks) or sub-surface investigations can be randomized to represent the overall environmental condition of a property.
 Soil cores are obtained at various intervals below surface in order to examine the soil characteristics.
 The soil samples are tested to determine soil type, colour, density and moisture content.
 These characteristics can help predict rate of movement through a soil type and different transport pathways.
 Each borehole is logged by depth to properly present the findings and indicate at what depth groundwater was encountered.
 Borehole logs are mapped as a cross section in order to connect soil layers to predict the contaminant movement both horizontally and vertically across a property.

-Comco Canada Inc. is fully licensed and registered with both Professional Engineers Ontario (PEO) and Association of Professional Geologists Ontario (APGO), and offer to our clients best practices service for a fair cost, and one that will meet all current Regulations of the Technical Standards & Safety Authority, Fuels Safety Branch of the Ministry of the Environment and Climate Control for the Province of Ontario.
+Comco Canada Ltd. is fully licensed and registered with both Professional Engineers Ontario (PEO) and Association of Professional Geologists Ontario (APGO), and offer to our clients best practices service for a fair cost, and one that will meet all current Regulations of the Technical Standards & Safety Authority, Fuels Safety Branch of the Ministry of the Environment Conservation and Parks for the Province of Ontario.